Snoothy/UCR/README.md

 ## Downloads ##

-The latest release of the Universal Control Remapper can be [downloaded from GitHub](https://github.com/snoothy/ucr/releases).
+The latest release of Universal Control Remapper can be [downloaded from GitHub](https://github.com/snoothy/ucr/releases) and with a number of basic plugins.
+Extra experimental or niche plugins can be found in the [UCR-Plugins repository](https://github.com/HidWizards/UCR-Plugins).

+Test builds, patches, updated components, new or enhanced plugins etc., are often posted to the UCR channel in the HidWizards Discord server linked below.
+If you encounter any problems, it is best to check this channel for pinned patches.